-In normal running mode only the actual position of the FY/TT can be selected.
+In normal running mode only the actual position of the FY/TT can be selected, but only if menu 1.2 is set to either 0 or 2.
+With value = 1, only remote control via J5 will be possible.

 Turn the selector to get a position, and press the selector.
 FY/TT will start moving according to that.